-Using a hand mixer and a large bowl, blend your butter until it reaches a smooth consistency.
+Using a hand mixer (paid link) and a large bowl, blend your butter until it reaches a smooth consistency.
 Once it’s whipped, add your sugar into the same bowl and continue blending for a few minutes.
 You will then add the eggs one at a time while continuing to blend the wet ingredients together.

 Now here is where you’ll have a so a little work.
 Zest two medium-sized lemons to get around two tablespoons of lemon zest.
 It may take a little elbow grease, but it gets easy again.
-I recommend using a lemon zester for this step.
+I recommend using a lemon zester (paid link) for this step.